TangXinyue00/array/README.md

-# here is for my notes from practice on neetcode
+# here is my notes from practice on Neetcode
-# fingers crossed